 There are many different kinds of air purifiers available today.
 Each type comes with its unique benefits and drawbacks.
 Here are seven key differences between air purifiers:

-- Negative Ionizers – These devices emit negative ions into the air, which attract airborne contaminants and cause them to fall to the ground where the air filters can collect them.
-This process works especially well for eliminating ultra-fine particles down to 0.01 microns.
+• Negative Ionizers – These devices emit negative ions into the air, which attract airborne contaminants and cause them to fall to the ground where the air filters can collect them.
+This process works exceptionally well for eliminating ultra-fine particles down to 0.01 microns.

 There are two types of air purifiers: portable and whole house.
 Portable ones are more affordable and can service single rooms better, while whole-house systems clean all the air as it passes through your HVAC system.